MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspgetsockname.md

 Pointer to the error code.

 ## -returns
-If no error occurs, <b>LPWSPGetSockName</b> returns zero.
+If no error occurs, **LPWSPGetSockName** returns zero.
 Otherwise, a value of SOCKET_ERROR is returned, and a specific error code is available in <i>lpErrno</i>.

 <table>
 <tr>